The effect of flow on Hadronic Spectra in an Excluded-Volume Model: Hadronic Spectra with the effect of flow

 \section{Hadronic Spectra with the effect of flow}

-In the previous section, we have obtained the expression for rapidity distributions as well as transverse mass spectra arising from a stationary thermal source only.
+In the previous section, we have obtained the expression for rapidity as well as transverse mass spectra arising from a stationary thermal source alone.
 In this section, we modify the expression for rapidity spectra i.e. Eq.
-(6), by incorporating a flow velocity to a stationary thermal system in the longitudinal direction and thus we attempt to explain the experimental data in the full rapidity region.
-The resulting rapidity spectrum of ith hadron, after the incorporation of the flow velocity in the longitudinal direction is [10,11]:
+(6), by incorporating a flow velocity in the longitudinal direction.
+The resulting rapidity spectra of ith hadron, after incorporation of the flow velocity in the longitudinal direction is \cite{Schnedermann:1993,Braun:1996}: